G2Lab/pQuant/README.md

 # Overview

-PQuant_HE is a facilitating secure computation on encrypted genomic data.
+pQuant performs secure computation on encrypted RNA-seq reads to quantify the gene expression levels for all genes by leveraging homomoprhic encryption.
-This implementation leverages the OpenFHE library to ensure robust, secure operations without compromising on computational efficiency.
+This implementation uses the OpenFHE library to ensure robust, secure operations without compromising from computational efficiency.
-Below are the detailed instructions to help you set up and run the PQuant_HE environment.
+Below are the detailed instructions to help you set up and run the pQuant environment.

 ## Installation

 ### Prerequisites and Dependencies

-Ensure the installation of the following dependencies to guarantee compatibility with the PQuant_HE setup:
+Please intall the following dependencies to guarantee compatibility with the pQuant setup:

 - cmake: version 3.16.3 or later
 - gcc: version 9.2.0 or later